section-engineering-education/engineering-education/content/authors/lucy-maina/index.md

+---
+title: Lucy Maina
+type: authors
+---
 Lucy is an undergraduate student pursuing a degree in Civil Engineering.
-She loves technical writing,involving herself in the formation of learning information for aspiring developers.
+She loves technical writing, and involving herself in the formation of learning information for aspiring developers.